-The last country I visited on my four-month solo adventure, and the one I was most excited for was Vietnam.
+The last country I visited on my four-month solo adventure and the one I was most excited about was Vietnam.
 I had heard nothing but good stories about Vietnam.
 A place of adventure and fun.
 Full of backpackers and landscape changes as you moved throughout the country.
 A cheap country where it’s normal to spend $1,000 on a scooter and ride up the entire coastal line, no questions asked.
 Needless to say, I had high expectations.
-I spent three weeks moving from south to north and experiencing six separate cities – Ho Chi Minh City, Hôi An, Hue, Ha Long Bay, Ninh Bình and Hanoi.
+I spent three weeks moving from south to north and experiencing six separate cities – Ho Chi Minh City, Hôi An, Hue, Ha Long Bay, Ninh Bình, and Hanoi.

 The Smoggy, Humid City of Ho Chi Minh City

 Like Bangkok, when I arrived in Ho Chi Minh City a wave of smog was the first thing to greet me.
 I once again was overwhelmed by the smells, sights, and crowds of the city.
 Unlike Bangkok, however, I wasn’t greeted in a friendly manner.
 Instead, I was whisked to the nearest station to order a taxi and immediately felt as though I had to negotiate for a fair price.
 Unlike my experience in Bangkok.

 I was tired and cranky and thought to myself, “Must’ve just got dealt a bad hand, tomorrow will be better” as a closed my eyes to sleep.
 When I woke up the next morning, I learned that unfortunately “tomorrow will be better” did not ring true.